MCP - Use Picasi in the AI assistant

 Why Picasi Implements MCP

 If you’re writing a competitive analysis in Claude and want to know in the middle of your work what Muster AG communicated last week, just ask Claude.
-Claude queries Picasi via MCP in the background—and you see the data immediately in the chat without switching contexts.
+Claude queries Picasi via MCP in the background—and you see the data immediately in the chat, without switching contexts.

 That’s the real advantage of MCP: Picasi data flows into your existing AI workflow instead of forcing you to use a separate one.